sunhater/shCircleLoader/README.md

 </select>
 ```

-Next you have to call *shCheckset()* plugin function applied to the created select box.
+Next you have to call **shCheckset()** plugin function applied to the created select box.
 You can use options to customize the widget (see next section).

 ```javascript
 $('#checkset').shCheckset();
 ```

-Also you can apply the checkset to all multiple *<select>* tags on the page.
+Also you can apply the checkset to all multiple **&lt;select&gt;** tags on the page.

 ```javascript
 $('select[multiple]').shCheckset();